tetele/onju-voice-satellite/README.md

 The config is distributed under the **MIT** License.
 See [`LICENSE`](LICENSE) for more information.

+The notification sounds used are under [CC BY 4.0 ATTRIBUTION](https://creativecommons.org/licenses/by/4.0/) license.

 ## Features

 - wake word (including [microWakeWord](https://www.esphome.io/components/micro_wake_word) in an experimental phase), push to talk, on-demand and continuous conversation support